twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **ShowToolbarWindowKerning** – Show or hide the preview window.
 Default is off.
 * **ShowToolbarWindowMembers** (version 7.5 & above) – Show or hide members when creating or editing colored glyphs.
 Default is off.
 * **ShowToolbarWindowPalette** (version 7.5 & above) – Show or hide the palette when creating or editing colored glyphs.
 Default is off.
-* **ShowToolbarWindowTransformation** – Show or hide the transformation toolbar with positioning, moving, rotating, scaling, mirroring, resizing and skewing features.
+* **ShowToolbarWindowTransformation** – Show or hide the transformation toolbar with positioning/moving, rotating/mirroring, scaling/resizing and skewing features.
 Default is on.
 * **ShowToolbarWindowValidation** (version 5.5 & above) – Show or hide the validation report (**Show Report** in the Glyph toolbar).
 Default is off.

 ### Grid